What are the difference between dog food, dog treats, dingo diet, and dogs diet?

 An Australian museum site says the dingo was “ probably introduced to Australia by Asian seafarers about 4,000 years ago.
 Its origins have been traced back to a south Asian variety of Grey Wolf (Canis lupus lupus).
 Recent DNA studies suggest that Dingoes may have been in Australia even longer (between 4,640-18,000 years”

-And from previous science papers it is believed that the domestic dog evolved from teh wolf about 20,000 years ago in China from the grey wolf.
+And from previous science papers, it is believed that the domestic dog evolved from teh wolf about 20,000 years ago in China from the grey wolf.

 The Chart I have reproduced here shows that the wolves had a separate evolution from all other dogs.
 That the Basenji dog had a separate evolution to the grey wolf.
-And that there are a number of dogs called ANCIENT DOG breeds that go back many thousands of years and are the oldest domestic dogs evolved directly form the wolf, They are the Akitarom the dingo and all other domestic dogs and that the Chow Chow, Shar Pei, Malamute, and the Husky also evolved separately from all other dogs.
+And that there are a number of dogs called ANCIENT DOG breeds that go back many thousands of years and are the oldest domestic dogs evolved directly from the wolf, They are the Akitarom the dingo and all other domestic dogs and that the Chow Chow, Shar Pei, Malamute, and the Husky also evolved separately from all other dogs.

 Now all major dog food brands produce pellets (grain based dog food) that they say is ideal for ALL domestic dogs.

-However looking at the evolution tree, you will see that The DINGO and the chow chow share a common ancestry, which is then earlier in history shared by the sharpei and malamute and then earlier this branch is shared by the Akita.
+However looking at the evolution tree, you will see that The DINGO and the chow chow share a common ancestry, which is than earlier in history shared by the sharpei and malamute and then earlier this branch is shared by the Akita.
 ALL of this happens before they evolved from the grey wolf.

 What the Aussie dingo expert says about dingo diets